Roasted duck is served with steamed buns and hoisin barbecue sauce at Fine China.

 Some of Howard Wang's delicious dishes.

-Five Sixty by Wolfgang Puck in Reunion Tower
+Five Sixty by Wolfgang Puck in Reunion Tower is now permanently closed.

 I like ending my evening at Howard Wangs with green green tea ice cream with banana tempura.

 What you will find on the push carts at Kirin Court.

 Dallas' largest table, a 28-top, sits in the front of Fine China.

 The Year of the Pig is soon upon us.
 One of the best ways to celebrate Chinese New Year in a very authentic way is with a good meal.
 Growing up and even now whenever I am with family, food is such an integral part of a gathering.

 Chinese celebrations always involved elaborate dishes with the host feeding everyone at the table and urging all to “eat more.”
 In fact, declining seconds of a dish can sometimes be seen as an insult.
 Movies, like brilliant director Ang Lee’s Eat, Drink, Man, Woman, are devoted to this very concept.